PapaCyber/FilePermissions/README.md

 <h2>Check file and directory details (examples highlighted in yellow!)</h2>
 To start my investigation, I used the “pwd” command to see my current directory.

-I used the “ls” command to view the current folders and discovered “projects”
+<br>I used the “ls” command to view the current folders and discovered “projects”

 After that, I navigated to the “projects” folder by using the “cd projects” command.

 I typed the” ls -l” command to view the files and folder permissions that were in the “projects” folder.

-I discovered that the “projects” files were owned by “research_team” along with the “drafts” folder

-I typed in the “ls -la” command to view the permissions for hidden files and folders.

-I discovered a hidden file called “.project_x.txt”
+I typed in the “ls -la” command to view the permissions for hidden files and folders, then I discovered a hidden file called “.project_x.txt”

 <img src="https://imgur.com/ERqgvsL.png" height="80%" width="80%"/>